Nasdaq Is Now Positive For The Year - Why We Think Crude Will Hit The Same Milestone

 Above, various forecasts, based on the futures, show the beliefs in oil prices along with the 95% confidence interval.
 It’s worth noting here that the bottom end of the forecast isn’t significantly below current prices but assumes that prices remain lower for longer.
 Conversely, the upper end of the forecast shows the potential for a significant potential recovery in prices.

 Given that the scenarios for a recovery in prices are quite pessimistic, when one takes a look at how quickly oil prices might recover, there’s significant potential for a rapid recovery.
-Presumably the 95% forecast upper bound is based on a quicker than anticipated recovery in COVID-19, which is considered likely to happen.
+Presumably, the 95% forecast upper bound is based on a quicker than anticipated recovery in COVID-19, which is considered likely to happen.
 In that scenario, oil prices could presumably recover to their pre COVID-19 prices before year-end.

 Our Forecast

-Oil prices started the year at just under $60 per barrel and the markets are currently pricing in a less than 20% chance that prices recover past that by the end of the year.
+Oil prices started the year at just under $60 per barrel, and the markets are currently pricing in a less than 20% chance that prices recover past that by the end of the year.
 However, we believe that the actual chances are higher than that and that there’s significant reason for optimism by investors.
 Specifically, the number of cases is decreasing drastically, and many more people might have antibodies.

 Additionally, work on a vaccine is progressing incredibly quickly, faster than anticipated by many accounts.
 That could support a quick recovery in COVID-19, which is expected to lead to a rapid recovery in oil consumption.
 Given the significant capital decline, that could lead to an actual rapid recovery in prices.

 On the optimistic end, we believe there's a 30% chance that prices will end the year higher than they started.
-We believe there’s a 50% chance that prices will end the year above $45 / barrel, but below where they started.
+We believe there’s a 50% chance that prices will end the year above $45/barrel, but below where they started.
 We believe there’s only a 20% chance that prices end the year below that.

-For those looking to invest, we have written extensively about other companies that would do great in an environment at or above $45 / barrel.
-Specifically, there’s Kinder Morgan (NYSE: KMI), a company with secure long-term contracts, a strong dividend, and minimum volatility.
+For those looking to invest, we have written extensively about other companies that would do great in an environment at or above $45/barrel.
+Specifically, there’s Kinder Morgan (KMI), a company with secure long-term contracts, a strong dividend, and minimum volatility.
 If prices recover in the next few years, before contracts are renegotiated, it will do well.
 Read about Kinder Morgan here.

 There’s also Exxon Mobil, an industry giant with an almost 8% dividend yield, as a result of the crash.
-The company’s massive new projects, the Liza project in offshore Guyana, and its Permian Basin projects have a $25 / barrel and $15 / barrel breakeven, respectively.
+The company’s massive new projects, the Liza project in offshore Guyana, and its Permian Basin projects have a $25/barrel and $15/barrel breakeven, respectively.
 You can read more about the opportunities to invest in the company and why here.
 They also have the financial firepower to make a major acquisition.

 Let us know what you think in the comments below!